Last updated:

-The North American wildfire season typically runs from spring to fall, although it varies by region as is evidenced by the January wildfires in California.
+The North American wildfire season typically runs from spring to fall, although it varies by region, as evidenced by the January wildfires in California.

-However, as the effects of climate change increase, disasters continue to shirk the expected seasonal rules, occurring with ever-increasing frequency and intensity.
+However, as the effects of climate change increase, natural hazards continue to shirk the expected seasonal rules, occurring with ever-increasing frequency and intensity.

 Key facts